pknight24/worm-graph/README.md

 Any number of destination neurons may be passed, as long as they are preceeded by a *-t* flag.

+Additionaly, you can pass a regular expression preceded by a *-t* flag, and worm-graph will return the list of neurons that successfully match with this regular expression.

 To produce a graph rather than a simple connection count, pass the *-g* flag as an argument.

 #### Dependencies